jameslawler/notes/docs/portuguese/verbs/todo/conseguir.md

 ## Writing Prompts

 1. Descreva uma meta difícil que você alcançou.
 Describe a difficult goal you achieved.
 2. O que fez hoje antes do almoço?
-What small things did you do today before lunch?
+What things did you do today before lunch?
 3. O que você tentará fazer amanhã?
 What will you try do tomorrow?